dawsneyland/dawsneyland.github.io/_posts/articles/2016-06-01-what-the-hell-is-an-article.md

 share: true
 ---

 Blogs.
 Articles.
 What's the difference?
-At the moment, I don't know but let me try and explain...
+Actually, I don't know.
+Let's try and figure it out together.

 # Blogs
 A blog, in my mind is like a diary entry.
 Possibly something that entered my mind or that I saw that I felt I needed to document in some way.
 Maybe it's funny; maybe it's poignant.
 It may justify a paragraph on this blog or it may deserve quite a few, but I feel it is a little more spontaneous than...